RaguramRD/Alice_Bob_card_problem/README.md

 # Solution
-Solution to one of the pogramming challenges problem The question in the Question.txt file
+Solution to one of the pogramming challenges problem
+- Question in the Question.txt file
-Solution in Solution.py file
+- Solution in Solution.py file

 ## Algorithm
 1. We have 5 input numbers 1-52 inclusive.
 Hence from the 5 numbers selected there are 5*4*3*2*1 = 120 possibilities of arranging them